Irish Setter Health Issues

 Irish Setters are predisposed to several health conditions including hip dysplasia, bloat, epilepsy.
 Understanding these risks allows you to screen early, prevent where possible, and catch problems before they become emergencies.

-With a typical weight of 60-70 lbs and lifespan of 12-15 yrs, the Irish Setter requires thoughtful care tailored to their specific breed characteristics.
+Weighing around 60-70 lbs and lifespan of 12-15 yrs, the Irish Setter benefits from care tailored to its physical and behavioral profile.
 Breed standards describe form and function ideals, but real-world Irish Setters show meaningful individual variation in temperament and health.

 Genetic Health Considerations: The Irish Setter breed has documented susceptibility to hip dysplasia, bloat, epilepsy.
 Awareness of these predispositions is valuable for two reasons: it guides preventive screening decisions, and it helps you recognize early symptoms that might otherwise be overlooked.